 ● Control of trim lines in steel parts (an essential part of quality control)

 ● Control of finishing allowance in cast iron parts

 Advantages of Reverse Engineering

 - Reverse Engineering and reproducing can be cheaper than re-importing

 - Improving competitor’s product without starting from scratch

 - Track down any existing product vulnerabilities

 - A professional 3D scanner is a must-have

 - Experienced engineer using the scanner due to high complexity

-- The operating engineer needs to have good listening and communication skills in order to fully understand the customer’s needs
+- The operating engineer needs to have good listening and communication skills to understand the customer’s needs fully

 - Detailed specifications (material, size, technical properties, etc.)